 In support of a whole-of-government approach, Girls Not Brides USA developed a policy brief offering guidance to members of the U.S. government, as well as a technical brief that highlights potential strategies to delay the age of marriage and meet the needs of married children.
 Girls Not Brides USA continues to push Congress to fund the U.S. agencies most responsible for implementing the U.S. Global Strategy to Empower Adolescent Girls and is working to codify the Strategy through their lobbying efforts on the Keeping Girls in School Act of 2019.
 This bipartisan and bicameral legislation would, if enacted, work to address the barriers – including child marriage – that keep an estimated 130 million girls globally from attending school.

-Girls Not Brides USA is co-chaired by the International Center for Research on Women (ICRW), the International Women’s Health Coalition (IWHC) and World Vision US.
+Girls Not Brides USA is co-chaired by the International Center for Research on Women (ICRW), World Vision US, and Save the Children.